thisisthetechie/azdo/README.md

 ## Usage
 The base `azure-pipelines.yaml` file needs to be included in the root of a repo, with AzDO pointed to this file when setting up your pipeline.

 The `type` parameter is used to find the next pipeline to run, for instance a type of `dotnet` will extend onto the `azure-pipelines-dotnet.yaml` pipeline definition.
+The _template_ property of the `extends` function shows you how that works.
+The name of the yaml file is requested from the `pipelines` named respository in the `resources` section.

 ## Additional Steps
 It is possible to add additional steps into your build pipeline from the base `azure-pipelines.yaml` definition that is stored within the application repo.
 To achieve this, add new parameters to the `extends.parameters` section to pass in full build step definitions as parameters.